Perelandra Bookshop at Wolverine Farm

 “This, so far as I can see it, is the specific value or good of literature considered as Logos; it admits us to experiences other than our own.” — C. S. Lewis, An Experiment in Criticism

 Readers play an integral role in the creative process by which literature makes meaning.
 The practicing reader, no less than the writer, models an imaginative power that connects human beings across time and space.
-But the nature of reading is changing.
-From longstanding issues of access to literary materials to the more recent hegemony of digital infrastructures, readers face ever-new challenges to the practice.
+But twenty-first century readers face both new and familiar challenges to their practice, from access to literary materials to the more recent hegemony of distracting digital infrastructures.
 For many people, the idea of regular reading is unattainable.Enter the Reader in Residence.
 Like other artist residencies, it affords individuals the resources to practice their craft; unlike other artists-in-residence, the Reader is not expected to produce anything but their own attentive presence.
 By foregrounding the simple act of reading rather than what a given individual “gets out of it,” the Reader in Residence manifests literary engagement instead of value judgment.
 This is a revolutionary democratic posture in increasingly undemocratic times.

 Mission